Afroprogrammer/myWeatherApp/README.md

 * [Contributing](#contributing)

 ## General info
 An open-source weather app.
 Built with plain Vanilla Javascript,Html,Css and openWeatherMap api to test my JavaScript skills i am hoping to make it have more functionaliteis and turn it into a progressive webapp for people to install and use.
+Allow the app to access your location for it to get information about your longtitude and latitude to send you the updates.

 ## Screenshots
 the simple Html and css used as the interface is mobile responsive to fit and display well on any given screen-size